Note

 2. Heterogeneous System Performance#

 Bank filtration systems have multiple flow paths with different residence times.
-The overall log-removal is weighted toward lower values (shorter residence times) and provides natural safety margins.
+The overall log-removal is weighted toward lower values (shorter residence times).

 [4]: